 Current students can find more details about thesis committee meetings here.

 When a suitable body of research has been completed, the Thesis Advisory Committee is convened.
 If the committee approves, Permission to Write is granted, and the dissertation writing is begun.
 After permission is granted, students have six months to complete and defend their thesis.
-If the student has not finished at the end of the six-month period, another thesis committee must be convened and permission must be reissued.
+If the student has not finished at the end of the six-month period, another thesis committee meeting must be convened and permission must be reissued.

 Scheduling the Defense

 After the student has had the opportunity to meet the criticisms and incorporate the suggestions of the committee in a final draft, a thesis defense is held.
 This defense includes a formal “public” seminar followed by a private session with the Thesis Committee.
 Following this private session, the Thesis Committee renders its recommendation on granting the degree.
-All thesis committee members must sign a certification form, which is then submitted to the GCB Chair for signature.
+All thesis committee members must sign an electronic certification form, which is then submitted to the GCB Chair for final approval.
 Traditionally, the student’s mentor introduces the student at the beginning of the public defense, and hosts a party after the committee informs the student of its decision.

 Current students should visit the resources page for more details on the above.